-You already know that Idaho is home to one of the most impressive waterfalls in the country, which not only tops Niagara Falls in height, but is so epic during peak runoff that it has been ranked as one of the top ten waterfalls in the entire Pacific Northwest.
+You already know that Idaho is home to one of the most impressive waterfalls in the country, which not only tops Niagara Falls in height but is so epic during peak runoff that it has been ranked as one of the top ten waterfalls in the entire Pacific Northwest.
 But did you know that despite our desert climate the Gem State also ranks near the top of the country in terms of waterfall numbers?
-We have over 60 officially recognized falls scattered across our the state, as well as a plethora of others that are undocumented and unmeasured.
-Experiencing all of them would make quite the bucket list!
+We have over 60 officially recognized waterfalls in Idaho, as well as a plethora of others that are unnamed or unmeasured.

-Please note that the Google map provided may not represent the best way to get to these falls, but rather to the trail-head or nearest scenic byway.
-Pay careful attention to the additional directions and links provided to ensure your first waterfalls vacay goes as smoothly as possible!
+Please note that the Google map provided may not represent the most efficient way to get to these falls, but rather to the trailhead or nearest scenic byway.
+Pay careful attention to the additional directions and links provided to ensure your first waterfall vacay goes as smoothly as possible!